Acid lipase disease: Diagnosis

-Causes and Prevention
+Prevention

-Lysosomal acid lipase enzyme deficiency is caused by a mutation in the LIPA gene which provides instructions for the produce this enzyme.
-When there are malfunctions in this gene the development of Wolman disease and Cholesteryl ester storage disease take place.
 Prevention methods of inheriting lysosomal acid lipase deficiency would genetic counseling of the parents who are likely to be carriers of the mutated gene before having offspring.

-Treatment and Prognosis
+Treatment

 An FDA approved treatment for Wolman disease is the medication Kanuma or Sebelipase alfa.
 This drug works as an enzyme replacement therapy which allows the body to begin breaking down triglycerides and cholesteryl esters into their simpler lipid components once again.
 Some other methods of treating lysosomal acid lipase deficiency and Cholesteryl ester storage disease include; a low-fat diet, the prescription of statins and other lipid-lowering agents, stem cell transplant, and liver transplants.

+Prognosis

 Lifespan for individuals with CESD is expected to be longer than individuals with Wolman disease, and available treatments may prolong life into adulthood.
 However, approximately 50% of individuals with CESD die in the second decade of life due to complications of liver disease or heart disease.
 Infants with LAL-D typically present in the first weeks of life and die within 6–12 months due to multi-organ failure.

-Recent Research
+Research

 There are many studies taking place to further understand how the lysosomal acid lipase disease works at a cellular and molecular level, which can be applied to the development of new treatments for these diseases.
 One study called "Role of lysosomal acid lipase in the metabolism of plasma low density lipoprotein.
 Observations in cultured fibroblasts from a patient with cholesteryl ester storage disease." looks at the ability of human fibroblasts to hydrolyzes the cholesteryl esters of exogenous LDL and thus provides the cell with free cholesterol.
 Other studies look at the fact that acid lipase disease is often under diagnosed.
 To combat this, scientists are looking at the molecular mechanisms, differential diagnosis, and identification of the hallmarks of acid lipase disease.